 My grandma’s recipe for rice fritters

-At my hometown, Cecina on the Etruscan Coast, the patron saint is exactly St. Joseph.
+In my hometown, Cecina on the Etruscan Coast, the patron saint is exactly St. Joseph.
 Being a holiday, schools, offices and even some shops are closed.
-So people use to spend the day with family and kids, having nice walks in the open air, relaxing in the courtyard.
+So people use to spend the day with family and kids, having nice walks in the open air, and relaxing in the courtyard.
 And eating dozen of mouth-watering rice doughnuts!

 As with most of the recipes we posted on the blog, even the rice fritters recall a memory of my childhood.
 It reminds me of the time spent with my dad.
-Due to his job, we could not spend too much time together and St. Joseph Day was the opportunity to go out with him for a bike ride, a walk, or a tennis game.
+Due to his job, we could not spend too much time together and St. Joseph’s Day was the opportunity to go out with him for a bike ride, a walk, or a tennis game.

 The recipe we propose is very “easy to make”.
-You have to start the preparation the day before, to cook rice and make a kind of pudding that needs to rest at least one night.
+You have to start the preparation the day before, cook rice and make a kind of pudding that needs to rest for at least one night.

 The final result is a golden brown, fluffy, and tasty doughnut that will make your kids and friends super happy!
 Do not forget to roll them into the sugar before serving, together with a glass of sweet dessert wine.